Reverse Mortgage Common Misconceptions

 Second, there really is "no place like home."
 No matter where you move, you will never get that wonderful feeling that you get when you walk into the room where your children took their first steps, or look over the garden that you've been tending all of these years — not to mention all of the fond memories you have of the neighborhood.

-With a BCI Reverse Mortgage, you will have the income you need to stay in your home for the rest of you life.
+With a Reverse Mortgage, you may have the income you need to stay in your home for the rest of you life.

 6. When a Reverse Mortgage becomes due, the bank will sell the house.

 FALSE: A Reverse Mortgage is like any other mortgage in this regard.
 You retain the title; therefore it is your responsibility (or your heirs) to repay the loan.
 If you (or your heirs) decide to sell, that’s fine.
 But just as often we find that heirs find other means to pay off the Reverse Mortgage and keep the property in the family.